Shop details:

 Art tools and techniques

-There’s no quick or easy answer to the question “which art medium do you use”: It depends on the piece.
-I work with many different techniques and styles, including (but not limited to) these:
+There’s no quick or easy answer to the question “which art medium do you use” – it depends on the piece.
+I have worked with many different techniques and styles, including (but not limited to) these:

-– Ink paintings
+– Calligraphy ink paintings

 – Watercolour paintings

-– Ink drawings
+– Pencil drawings

 – Colour pencil drawings

-– Mixed media paintings
+– Mixed media paintings and drawings (traditional tools only)

-– Mixed media drawings
+– Mixed media paintings and drawings (combinations of traditional and digital tools)

-– Sketchbook work
+– Sketchbook work with varied drawing and painting tools

 These are some of the tools I’ve used recently: